Business Analyst Quick Start¶

 Instead of running the recipe right away, click Save, and update the schema.

-Return to the Flow to see the pipeline for the scoring data.
+Return to the Flow to see the parallel pipeline for the scoring data.

 When designing a Flow under normal circumstances, a better practice would be to build the dataset after copying the Join recipe by itself.
 If you open the copied Prepare recipe, you’ll notice errors due to the schema changes.
 This is done only to introduce the concept below.